CuppaCare launches with a free Taster app for care staff

 CuppaCare Sips are mapped to the Care Certificate standards and CQC Key Lines of Enquiry.
 The guidance is created by experts, and reviewed by care providers.
 The CuppaCare team is led by Sara Dunn and Alexander Braddell, experts in digital and workplace learning in social care.

 In 2016 CuppaCare partnered with Jewish Care to win a Skills for Care Innovation Fund grant.
-In 2017 we tested an early version of the app with Jewish Care homecare staff and managers.
+In 2017 we tested an early version of the app with Jewish Care homecare staff and manager.
 From that pilot we found:

 - Staff value concise, accessible guidance that is readily available to them through the phones.